ClouDesire/docusaurus/docs/docker.md

 ### Sandbox

-Once finished the technical onboarding of your deployed app, it's time to test its self-provisioning on the cloud!
+Once finished the technical onboarding of your Docker application, it's time to test its self-provisioning on the cloud!

 Let's start by selecting a plan, and by clicking on the corresponding "Sandbox" button in the "Actions" column; then select one of the supported cloud providers